 Of course, there are secondary things like culturing gratitude and yoga asanas that can be valuable.
 But these are support roles.
 The core needs to culture clarity and release.

 By learning a right meditation and some good healing techniques, it’s amazing the skills that develop and the growth that can unfold.
 A life beyond imagining.
-As Denise Hagan sings “If you could see what I see, well you’d never loose your smile.”
+As Denise Hagan sings “If you could see what I see, well you’d never lose your smile.”